Lightning-Universe/lightning-flash/docs/source/reference/semantic_segmentation.rst

 Serving
 *******

-The :class:`~flash.image.SemanticSegmentation` task is servable.
+The :class:`~flash.image.segmentation.model.SemanticSegmentation` task is servable.
 This means you can call ``.serve`` to serve your :class:`~flash.Task`.
 Here's an example: